Arsenal on this day in history. The March Files.

 24 March 2012: Arsenal 3 Aston Villa 0.
 7th consecutive win during which Arsenal scored 21 goals.
 Gibbs, Walcott and Arteta scored.
 Villa won the yellow card race 4-0.

 25 March 1895: Arsenal 1 Millwall A 1.
-Part of the long on-going rivalry between the clubs on the north and south banks of the river.
+Another part of the long on-going rivalry between the clubs on the north and south banks of the river.
 Millwall moved south of the river in 1910, Arsenal headed north in 1913.

 25 March 1899: Arsenal 1 Grimsby 1.
 Last game for Frederick Davis – he was transferred on to Nottingham Forest having played 137 league games and also played in the 12-0 win over Ashford United in the FA Cup.